-Satsuma was one of the old provinces occupying what is now the western part of Kagoshima Prefecture at the southern end of Kyushu.
-Forces from Satsuma invaded Ryukyu in 1609 and the compulsory weaving of Yaeyama Jofu to pay a poll tax that was levied, in turn led to an improvement of techniques.
+Satsuma was one of the old provinces occupying what is now the western part of Kagoshima Prefecture in the south of Kyushu.
+Forces from Satsuma invaded the Kingdom of Ryukyu in 1609 and the compulsory weaving of Yaeyama Jofu (to pay a poll tax that was levied) led to an improvement in techniques.

-After the tax was abolished in 1907, a union was set up and the weaving of this cloth prospered as an industry.
-Weaving ceased for a time due to World War II but was revived gradually after the conflict was over.
+After the tax was abolished in 1907, a union was set up and the weaving of this fabric prospered as an industry.
+Weaving ceased for a time due to World War II, but was gradually revived after the conflict came to a close.

-Using patterns which are common to other ikat weaves in Okinawa, the yarn is a hand spun ramie, or china grass.
-Being a hand-woven cloth, there are slight differences in color and pattern and no two pieces are the same.
-It has a light touch making it an ideal cloth for a summer kimono.
-The main products are kimono fabrics, obi sashes, wall hangings etc.
+Using patterns common to other ikat weaves in Okinawa, the yarn is a hand spun ramie, or china grass.
+Being a hand-woven fabric, there are slight differences in color and pattern—no two pieces are the same.
+It has a light touch making it an ideal cloth for a summer kimonos.
+The main products created are kimono fabric, obi sashes, wall hangings and more.

-Ryukyu kasuri, also common to other Okinawan clothings, are used as its patterns.
-Yaeyama Jofu is made of hand-twisted ramie weft, dyed with plants and hand woven.
-This makes subtle difference in every clothings.
-It is suitable for summer as they are smooth and gives cooler impression.
+Ryukyu kasuri, also common to other Okinawan clothing, are used for Yaeyama Jofu patterns.
+The fabric is made of hand-twisted ramie weft, dyed with plants and hand woven.
+This makes for subtle difference in every piece of clothing.
+The fabric is smooth and gives a cool impression, suitable for summer.

 How to make

-Ramie, which can only harvested few times a year, is used for its material.
-Dying methods called tekukuri and nassen is well-known nationwide.
-It is said that Ishigakijima is the northern limit to use Kuru for dying.
-It is finished by soaking into seawater for five hours.
+Ramie, which can only harvested a few times per year, is used for its material.
+The dyeing methods called tekukuri and nassen are well-known throughout Japan.
+It is said that Ishigakijima is the northern limit to use kuru for dying.
+Yaeyama Jofu is finished by soaking in seawater for up to five hours.